Alfresco/docs-alfresco/content-services/latest/tutorial/sso/saml.md

 A separate client always needs to be created and configured for Desktop Sync if it is used.
 The configuration steps for this additional client can be ignored if Desktop Sync is not used.

-1. Sign into the master realm Keycloak Administration Console (Keycloak Admin Console) using the credentials created on your first sign in.
+1. Sign in to the administrator console of the Keycloak as an administrator.
 2. Select the default realm, `Alfresco` or create a new realm to use that the Alfresco products will be accessed through.
 Note down the **Name** for later use.
 The realm `Alfresco` will be used in this example.
 3. Select **Tokens** and set a timeout period in the **Realm Settings** for the realm `Alfresco`.
 4. Use the default client under the `Alfresco` realm or create a new client and configure it.
 Make sure that at least the following are set: